 5. Ask questions if you are unsure of something.
 You will be helping your fellow course mates too.
 If you are unwilling to speak up in a lecture room filled with people, write the question down.
 After the lecture, go straight to ask the lecturer while the question is still fresh in your head.

-6. Read through the notes on the very same day after your lecturer had went through.
-This is so that you will retain the information and tips in your head longer.
+6. Read through the notes on the very same day after your lecturer had went through to reinforce the information in your memory.
+This proactive approach ensures better retention and understanding of the material.

 7. Do not forget to convert the given units in a question to the units used in the equation!
 Example: km or cm into m, if the equation uses m.
 If you do not convert, your answer will be off by potentially several orders of magnitude.